vikchupak/AWS/services/databases/sql/AmazonRDS.md

     - Reader endpoint - points to replicas
     - Instance endpoints - points to instances
   - 1 single-primary instance for writes + (up to 15) replica instances for reads
+    - **Aurora Auto Scaling** - scales read replica instances
+      - Disabled by default
+      - Scales based on metrics like CPU utilization or connections
+      - It scales read capacity only.
+It does NOT scale the writer instance
   - Uses shared cluster volume
   - Feels like synchronous replication, but the mechanism is different
 - **[Amazon Aurora DSQL](https://aws.amazon.com/rds/aurora/dsql/)**